← Back to 史記

 退

 The Marquis of Wu'an was ill-favored in appearance, yet he had been born to great privilege.
-He considered that many of the feudal kings were older in years, that the Emperor had only recently ascended the throne while still young, and that he, as a close kinsman serving as chancellor in the capital, would need to discipline them rigorously through the force of ritual propriety—otherwise the realm would not be brought to order.
+He considered that many of the feudal kings were older in years, while the Emperor had only recently ascended the throne and was still young.
+As a close kinsman serving as chancellor in the capital, he believed he would need to discipline them rigorously through the force of ritual propriety—otherwise the realm would not be brought to order.
 At that time, when the chancellor came to court to present his memorials, he would sit and converse with the Emperor for the better part of a day, and every proposal he made was approved.
 Those he recommended could be elevated from private life to the rank of two-thousand-bushel officials, and his power began to rival the sovereign's own.
-Emperor then said: "You dismissed officials already exhausted not?
+The Emperor then said, "Have you finished making your appointments?
 I also want to dismiss officials."
-Once requested examine work place increase residence, emperor angered: "You why not just take armory!"
+On one occasion he requested land from the Directorate of Works to enlarge his residence; the Emperor angrily said, "Why do you not simply take the arsenal!"
 Only after this did he relent.
 Once, when he held a banquet for guests, he seated his elder brother, the Marquis of Gai, in the south-facing position, while he himself took the east-facing seat, declaring that as chancellor of the Han, his dignity could not be compromised by private deference to an elder brother.
 From this point on, the Marquis of Wu'an grew ever more arrogant.
 He built a residence that surpassed all other mansions in splendor.
 His fields and gardens occupied the richest soil, and caravans of goods purchased from the commanderies and counties stretched in an unbroken line along the roads.
-Front hall displayed bells drums, stood curved banners; The women kept in his private quarters numbered in the hundreds.
-The gifts of gold, jade, dogs, horses, and rare curiosities presented to him by the feudal lords were too numerous to count.
+In the front hall bells and drums were displayed, and curved banners were erected; The women kept in his private quarters numbered in the hundreds.
+The gifts of gold and jade, dogs and horses, and rare curiosities presented to him by the feudal lords were too numerous to count.

 11